L91519/TIL/Android/MVP, MVVM.md

-# MVVP

 ### Model

-Mdoel handles all datas that application uses.
+Model handles all datas that application uses.

 #### Model Example